ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 <p class="text-center"><img src="../../assets/images/tutorial/no_colony.png" alt="No Colony"></p>

-For example, in the official MineColonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where TownHall was placed} = 17 chunks or 272 total blocks required).
+For example, in the official MineColonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where Town Hall was placed} = 17 chunks or 272 total blocks required).
 It therefore, will tell you: "Next colony is XXX blocks away.
-(272 required to place a Colony)."
+(272 required to place a colony)."

-**Now, after you have explored, thought carefully, planned and found the perfect spot to start your own colony, let's take a look at the required steps to get your Colony running.**
+**Now, after you have explored, thought carefully, planned, and found the perfect spot to start your colony, let's take a look at the steps to get your colony running!**

 ## Setting Up Your Colony

 ### Step 1

-Get enough materials and craft your Supply ship/Camp in a crafting table.
-Now place it with the <a href="#build_tool">Build Tool</a> or by right clicking a block with it to place your Supply Ship/Camp (which you can use as shelter, warehouse or even as materials to give to your builder).
-It will also give you a chest with your Town Hall block and a Build Tool after placement.
+Get enough materials and craft your Supply Ship/Camp.
+Now place it with the <a href="#build_tool">build tool</a> or by right-clicking a block with it to place your Supply Ship/Camp.
+There will be a chest inside the placed Ship/Camp with a Town Hall block and a build tool.

-- **Hint:** Meanwhile, gather as many materials as possible to be able to give them to your builder when he starts building.
-He will be asking you for all kinds of materials he will need for each building or upgrade, depending on the style of building you have chosen.
-Mainly wood, cobblestone and torches for the starter builds.
+- **Hint:** Gather as many materials as possible to be able to give them to your [Builder](../../source/workers/builder) when they start building.
+They will ask you for all kinds of materials they will need for each building or upgrade, depending on the style of building you have chosen.
+The materials needed for most styles will be mainly wood, cobblestone, and torches for the lower levels.
 Further upgrades will require more elaborate materials.

 ### Step 2

-After you have carefully decided where you want to place your Town Hall (Remember, the position where you placed the Town Hall block will be the center of your Town's protected area.
-Once placed, the area will be set and cannot be changed).
-Use your <a href="#build_tool">Build Tool</a> to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town Hall block will be set and your citizens will automatically appear.
-You can right click the Town Hall block to look at its graphical user interface.
+After you have carefully decided where you want to place your [Town Hall](../../source/buildings/townhall) (remember, the position where you placed the Town Hall block at first will be the center of your colony's protected area.
+Once placed, the area will be set and cannot be changed), use your <a href="#build_tool">build tool</a> to place the Town Hall.
+Once you commit to the placement of the Town Hall (the green checkmark), the Town Hall block will be placed.
+To officially start a colony, you need to right-click on the block, then select Create New Colony.
+Once you've done this, your initial four citizens will start appearing!

+You can now right-click the Town Hall block again to look at its graphical user interface, or GUI for short:

 ### Town Hall GUI

-<li><i>You can use the tabs on the left side to switch between different categories.</i></li>
+<i>You can use the tabs on the left side to switch between different categories.</i>

 <br>